storj/storj/docs/design/audit-v2.md

     - We want uploads to be performant with minimal db transactions, but we know that audits need to happen very frequently.
     - We'll create a new audit observer.

-2. Should we run both audit selection processes within the same loop or in separate loops?
+2. Should we run both audit selection processes within the same loop or in separate loops? (resolved)
-- We'll use one audit observer that attaches to the metainfo loop.
+- We'll use one audit observer that joins with the metainfo loop.
 This observer will be in charge of both methods of selection.
 It will create reservoir samples for segments following the current selection method (randomly across bytes), and also create a small reservoir for each unvetted node.